How to List Sheet Name in Excel (5 Methods + VBA)

 Sheet Name List Using INDEX & FIND Functions

-⏩ Finally, if you press Enter and use the Fill Handle Tool for the below cells, you’ll get the list of sheet names like the following.
+⏩ Press Enter and use the Fill Handle tool for the below cells and you’ll get the list of sheet names like the following.

 Sheet Name List Using INDEX & FIND Functions